 Several studies have also shown that women who consistently use condoms also have healthy vaginal bacteria.
 Incase you do not know, vaginal bacteria are the first line of protection against STIs.

 One important tip for condom users is to use water-based lube.
-Oil-based lubes like vaseline, body cream and other types of oils will cause tiny, microscopic holes in the condom.
-This allows sperm and germs to pass through.
-On the other hand, water-based lubes are safe to use with condoms.
-It also helps you have a pleasurable time with your partner.
+This is because oil-based lubes like vaseline, body cream and other types of oils will cause tiny, microscopic holes in the condom which will still allow sperm and germs to pass through.
+On the other hand, water-based lubes are not only safe to use with condoms, but will also help you have a pleasurable time with your partner.

 Now that you know the 4 main factors to consider, which contraceptive would you like to go for?
 Even if you are still undecided, click here to book your contraceptive appointment on Whispa today.